GMalueg/Web-Dev-Final-Project/README.md

 └── package.json                 # Node.js project configuration
 ```
 ## Authors
 Georgia Malueg is the sole contributer to all html, css, and javascript files.
-The sequel database was built collaboratively with Georgia Malueg, Skye Ruedas, and Thierno Diallo.
+The SQL database was built collaboratively with Georgia Malueg, Skye Ruedas, and Thierno Diallo.